paezdavid/paezdavid/README.md

 - A couple of other projects I have under my belt are a website to [check the weather](https://github.com/paezdavid/weather-website) and some [static websites](https://github.com/paezdavid/bookmark-landing-page) built with plain HTML and CSS.

 #### I like to work with Javascript, Node.js, Python, MongoDB, HTML, and CSS.
-#### I am currently learning about PostgreSQL, Bash, and just general computer science concepts.
+#### I am currently learning about PostgreSQL, and just general computer science concepts.

 <div id="badges">
   <a href="https://www.linkedin.com/in/david-p%C3%A1ez-ab3aab256/">